 Learning resource availability ranged widely across the region.
 Approximately 40 per cent of students had access to textbooks individually (one text to each student).
 Worryingly, over 30 per cent of students attended schools where either only the teacher had a textbook (25 per cent) or there were no textbooks at all (8 per cent).

 In responding to barriers to student learning, school leaders identified shortages of instructional materials, as well as shortages of teachers, underqualified teachers, and teacher absenteeism as factors hindering instruction for students.

 PILNA 2018 greatly advances our understanding of educational outcomes in Pacific island education systems.
 The analysis of trends over the three cycles of PILNA (2012, 2015 and 2018), together with the contextual and coding information collected for the first time in 2018, has the potential to enable policymakers to make informed, evidence-based decisions about how to improve the learning outcomes of students across the Pacific region.

 Thank you to all those across Pacific island countries for their tireless work, and their wonderful engagement with PILNA to make this work.
 The Pacific Community (SPC) is currently working with countries on their country-level results to better understand the numbers.
 From here, countries can publish their data for broader discussion.

-Do you want to know more?
 Download the PILNA 2018 Regional Report for a more comprehensive coverage of the findings.